wolframroesler/back-up-nextcloud/local-to-remote.md

 ### Putting it all together

-Use shell script `recover-macos.sh` to mount the encrypted files and open a Finder window to browse them.
+Shell script `recover-macos.sh` in this repository mounts the encrypted files and opens a Finder window to browse them.
 Tailor the script to suit your needs, then invoke it like this:

 ```sh
 $ sudo bash recover-macos.sh